Things to do in Devon in January 2026

 Read about the other family-friendly places to see snowdrops in Devon.

-Wassail and Family Ceilidh at Soapbox Children’s Theatre, Devonport – dates TBC in 2026
+Wassail and Family Ceilidh at Soapbox Children’s Theatre, Devonport – 10 January 2026

 Dress up as tree sprites, faeries and elves, and join Jack Frost and help wake up the apple trees in The Spellbound Wood.